Slackadays/Chata/README.md

 ### real

-The `real` type is a floating-point or posit number with at least 32 bits of precision.
+The `real` type is a floating-point or posit number.

+### signal

+The `signal` type is a `real` with minimum value -1.0 and maximum value 1.0.

 ### int

-The `int` type is a signed integer with at least 32 bits of precision.
+The `int` type is a signed integer.

 ### imag

 The `imag` type is the same as `real`, except that it has the semantics of imaginary numbers.

+**`Note`** For example, if you multiplied a `imag` with itself, you would get a negative result.

 ### complex

 The `complex` type combines a `real` and a `imag`.

+## Number Precision

+The Chata implementation defines the precision that all number types use.

 ## Number Overflow